 “Concept•Aid has been huge for our embryo program.
 I hate wasting embryos so the more cows we can get to take an embryo the first time, that plays a huge role in the bottom line if we don’t have to burn embryos,” Lampe said.

 VitaFerm Concept•Aid is a vitamin and mineral supplement specifically designed for reproductive success when fed 60 days pre-calving through 60 days post-breeding.
 It is especially beneficial in A.I. and E.T. breeding programs.
-It contains Amaferm®, a precision-based prebiotic signed to enhance digestibility by amplifying nutrient supply for maximum performance.
-It is research-proven to increase the energy available to the animal resulting in more milk production as well as to the ability to initiate and maintain pregnancy and fertility.
+It contains Amaferm®, is a prebiotic designed to enhance digestibility by amplifying the nutrient supply for maximum performance.
+It is research-proven to increase intake, digestion and absorption.